sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 > exa is a modern replacement for the command-line program ls that ships with Unix and Linux operating systems, with more features and better defaults.
 It uses colours to distinguish file types and metadata.
 It knows about symlinks, extended attributes, and Git.
 And it's small, fast, and just one single binary.

+I'm not sure if it's _faster_ than `ls`, but it seems to handle colors well right out of the box, and I list the options it gives (see below).

 #### Installing `exa`

 Again we can either build from source or, on MacOS, use Homebrew.
 There's [an installation section in the ReadMe](https://github.com/ogham/exa#installation).